petria-tieto/AI_projects/README.md

 Instead of a paid LLM account you can create a local model with Llama and call that.

 requirements.txt is in the root at your disposal for creating a virtual python env.
+By the time this repo was created, the examples work with python 3.11.